Competitions, Grants & Other Funding Sources

 - Lowe’s-LISC Small Business Relief Grants: Grants for businesses that have been impacted by COVID-19; focus on historically underserved communities that lack access to capital.
 (More coverage here.)

-- Mainvest Main Street Initiative: $2,000 loans for brick and mortar businesses that launch a capital raise on Mainvest.
+- Mainvest Main Street Initiative: $2,000 loans for brick-and-mortar businesses that launch a capital raise on Mainvest.

 - Opportunity Fund Assistance for Small Business Owners Affected by COVID-19